Skip to content

 How does mazdutide compare to retatrutide?

-Both are multi-receptor agonists but with different activity profiles.
-Retatrutide is a triple agonist activating GLP-1, GIP, and glucagon receptors; mazdutide is a dual agonist activating only GLP-1 and glucagon.
-Retatrutide shows greater weight loss in clinical trials (~24% Phase 2 at 48 weeks) versus mazdutide's ~15% Phase 3 at 48 weeks.
-However, mazdutide may be closer to market globally through Innovent's Chinese development, while retatrutide Phase 3 is still ongoing.
-Mazdutide has been extensively studied in Chinese populations; retatrutide in Western populations.
-Side effect profiles are similar overall (GI dominant), with retatrutide showing somewhat greater nausea due to triple mechanism.
-For patients, the practical difference may come down to availability and individual tolerance rather than mechanism choice.
+Both are multi-receptor agonists but with different profiles.
+Retatrutide is a triple agonist (GLP-1, GIP, and glucagon); mazdutide is a dual agonist (GLP-1 and glucagon only).
+Retatrutide has shown greater weight loss in trials (~24% at Phase 2 over 48 weeks) versus mazdutide's ~14% at Phase 3 (GLORY-1, 6 mg, 48 weeks).
+However, mazdutide is already approved in China through Innovent's development program, whereas retatrutide's Phase 3 program is still ongoing.
+Mazdutide has been studied mainly in Chinese populations and retatrutide mainly in Western ones.
+Side-effect profiles are broadly similar (GI-dominant), with the triple agonist tending toward somewhat more nausea.
+For most people the practical difference comes down to availability and individual tolerance rather than mechanism.

 Can I get mazdutide for NAFLD specifically?

 Mazdutide shows impressive effects on NAFLD markers, making it a promising option for patients with non-alcoholic fatty liver disease and concurrent obesity.
-Studies have shown 20-40% reduction in liver fat content (measured by MRI-PDFF) with improvements in ALT, AST, and inflammatory markers exceeding what's expected from weight loss alone.
-The glucagon receptor activity directly stimulates hepatic fatty acid oxidation.
-Current availability limits access: mazdutide is primarily available in China through Innovent.
-Other NAFLD-specific agents are in development (resmetirom/thyroid receptor agonist was FDA-approved for MASH in 2024).
-For severe NAFLD, consultation with hepatology for the most appropriate pharmacotherapy is recommended, along with comprehensive lifestyle intervention.
+Trials have reported meaningful reductions in liver fat content (measured by MRI-PDFF) with improvements in ALT, AST, and inflammatory markers, tied to the glucagon receptor activity that directly stimulates hepatic fatty acid oxidation.
+Current availability limits access: mazdutide is approved and marketed in China through Innovent and is not approved elsewhere.
+Other NAFLD/MASH-specific agents are available or in development (resmetirom, a thyroid receptor agonist, was FDA-approved for MASH in 2024).
+For significant NAFLD, consultation with hepatology for the most appropriate pharmacotherapy is recommended, along with comprehensive lifestyle intervention.

 What are the main side effects of mazdutide?

 Mazdutide's side effect profile is similar to other GLP-1-based therapies with some glucagon-specific considerations.
-Most common: nausea (40-55% at full dose), vomiting (15-25%), diarrhea (20-35%), decreased appetite (nearly universal), constipation, headache, fatigue, and modest heart rate increase (3-5 bpm from glucagon component).
+Most common: nausea, vomiting, diarrhea, decreased appetite (nearly universal), constipation, headache, fatigue, and a modest heart rate increase (about 3-5 bpm from the glucagon component).
 Rare but serious: pancreatitis (theoretical), gallbladder disease (elevated during rapid weight loss), severe hypoglycemia (with concurrent insulin/sulfonylureas), and (like all GLP-1 agonists) potential thyroid MTC risk based on rodent studies.
-Chinese clinical experience suggests overall tolerability is acceptable with gradual dose titration.
+In the Phase 3 GLORY-1 trial, adverse events were mostly mild-to-moderate and gastrointestinal, and discontinuation for adverse events was low (0.5-1.5%) with gradual dose titration.
 Long-term safety data is less mature than for established GLP-1 agonists given the newer development.

 Does mazdutide have any cardiovascular concerns due to the glucagon component?